siddhi-io/www/en/docs/query-guide.md

 **Example**

-Query to filter `TempStream` stream events, having `roomNo` within the range of 100-210 and temperature greater than 40 degrees, and insert them into `HighTempStream` stream.
+This query filters all server rooms of which the room number is within the range of 100-210, and having temperature greater than 40 degrees from the `TempStream` stream, and inserts the results into the `HighTempStream` stream.

 ```sql
 from TempStream[(roomNo >= 100 and roomNo < 210) and temp > 40]